han4wluc/han4wluc.com/src/blog/2024/03-book-review-philosophy-of-software-design.md

 * Dependency
 * Obscurity

-The relieving thing is that by focusing only on those 2 causes and 3 symptoms we can do a lot to reduce complexity.
-The author refers to these concepts througout the whole book.
+The relieving thing is that by focusing only on those 2 causes and understand the 3 symptoms we can do a lot to reduce complexity.
+Once we have understood those concepts, we can better discuss how each software practice impacts these concepts.

-Once we have understood those concepts, we can try apply them in real life.
-When designing software and writing code, we can be more concious of these 3 symptoms and 2 causes, and strive to make decisions that minimize them

-### Change amplification
+### Symptom 1: Change amplification

 > A seemingly simple change requires code modifications in many different places

-If in order to complete a task you need to change in 1 place vs changing in 5 places, the answer is obvious.
-However, do we take this into consideration when designing our software?
-How to design such a system with all the constraints we have is not obvious.

-I'll share an extreme example, but I also think how most of software is built in todays' terms.
-Let's say I want to collect one more datapoint from users.
-Below are the places whre I would need to introduce the change:
-* update frontend code
-* update API interface and spec
-* update backend code in controller, service, DAO
-* run migration to update database column
-* update data pipeline for business intelligence
-* finally update internal dashboard to show the new field.

-However this is not the only way to do it.
-It is possible to build a system where you have information on where to collect in one configuration, and all you need to do is to update this configuration.

-If adding fields is expected in this domain, I think definitively you should be designing for the second case.
+This is a straighforward concept.
+If you need to make changes to more places, the task will be harder than where you only need to make changes in a fewer places.

-### Cognitive load
+### Symptom 2: Cognitive load

 > how much a developer needs to know in order to complete a task